stealthman22/100-days-of-code/log.md

 Day 14 (26th March 2019)

-Got a lot of feedback on my complemented project. one word; IMPROVE.
+Got a lot of feedback on my completed project.
+One word; IMPROVE.
 Started gathering resources for color theory and design.
 I want to be better at this.
 Would love to get more resources reccomendations.
 Did a bit of the js challenges at FCC.
 I was feeling a bit ill all day.